NN-AE-VQE: Neural network parameter prediction on autoencoded variational quantum eigensolvers: Method

 \subsection{PQC in latent space}

 In this work, we explore the usage of applying an ansatz in the latent space.
 With a pre-trained QAE, a parameterized quantum circuit (PQC) can be applied to the encoded quantum state.
-Several approaches can be taken to construct the PQC, such as a hardware-efficient modular circuit \cite{Kandala_2017}, or an application-specific adaptive PQC \cite{ferrari2022adaptive} and others \cite{hu2022benchmarking}.
-For our approach, a more generic PQC is required, as the structure of the encoded quantum data is not fully determined.
+Several approaches can be taken to construct the PQC, such as a hardware-efficient modular circuit \cite{Kandala_2017}, or an application-specific adaptive PQC \cite{ferrari2022adaptive}, and others \cite{hu2022benchmarking}.
+For our approach, a more generic PQC is required, as the structure of the encoded quantum data is not fully known as it is determined by the QAE parameters.
 In this work, a pre-defined structure, specifically the \textit{strongly entangled} ansatz \cite{Schuld_2020}, is used as an expressive, but heuristic (generic) PQC.
 This PQC is shown in Figure \ref{fig:ansatz}.
-While this PQC ensures enough expressivity, which is especially relevant for an encoded state space, it could be further optimized to reduce circuit depth.
+While this PQC ensures high expressivity, which is especially relevant for an encoded state space, it could be further optimized to reduce circuit depth.

 In the used ansatz, the gate $U_3$, a generic 3-angle ($\theta$, $\pi$, $\gamma$) single qubit gate, is expressed as \cite{openqasm}:

 For $n$ qubits, the ansatz uses $2n$ single qubit gates ($U_3$) and $2n$ 2-qubit gates (CNOT), with $6n$ parameters.